badal-io/airflow2-local-ci-cd/README.md

 ### 2.1 &nbsp; GCP Cloud Shell:

+<strong>!!!
+Note:  GCP Cloud Shell has several limitations.
+If your cloud shell session expired or closed, you must repeat the Airflow initializaiton steps in section 4 ( 4.1 & 4.2) </strong>.

   - 2.1.1 &nbsp; Access GCP Cloud Shell from your browser using your crdentials: https://ide.cloud.google.com

   - 2.1.2 &nbsp; Clone the repo and go to the directory: